 A student must successfully pass 67% of the cumulative hours attempted including Developmental and transfer hours.
 Hours earned are those for which a student receives a grade of A, B, C, or D. Hours attempted are hours for which a student registers at the beginning of the semester.
 Courses with grades of F, W, NC, CF and I are counted in the hours attempted.

 2. Cumulative Grade Point Average:

-All Piedmont Technical College students must meet the following cumulative GPA requirements in order to be considered to be meeting SAP.
+All Piedmont Technical College students must maintain a 2.0 cumulative GPA in order to meet SAP.